stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odsorecipientdata/set_active/_index.md

 ---
+title: Aspose::Words::Settings::OdsoRecipientData::set_Active method
-title: set_Active
+linktitle: set_Active
 second_title: Aspose.Words for C++ API Reference
-description: Specifies whether the record from the data source shall be imported into a document when the mail merge is performed.
-The default value is true.
+description: Aspose::Words::Settings::OdsoRecipientData::set_Active method.
+Specifies whether the record from the data source shall be imported into a document when the mail merge is performed.
+The default value is true in C++.
 type: docs
 weight: 79
 url: /cpp/aspose.words.settings/odsorecipientdata/set_active/